kataras/build-a-better-web-together/mail.md

             "Footer":  "The footer of this e-mail!",
         }, iris.RenderOptions{"charset" :"UTF-8"})
             // iris.RenderOptions are optional parameter,
-            // defaults to UTF-8 but you can change it for a
+            // "charset" defaults to UTF-8 but you can change it for a
             // particular mail receiver

         err := mailService.Send("iris e-mail just t3st subject", content, to...)